New Electric Vehicle Suitability Assessment tool helps agencies transition fleets

 ###

-About GSA: GSA provides centralized procurement and shared services for the federal government, managing a nationwide real estate portfolio of nearly 370 million rentable square feet, overseeing approximately $75 billion in annual contracts, and delivering technology services that serve millions of people across dozens of federal agencies.
-Our mission is to deliver the best customer experience and value in real estate, acquisition, and technology services to the government and the American people.
-Follow us at @USGSA.
+About GSA: GSA provides centralized procurement and shared services for the Federal Government, managing a nationwide real estate portfolio of nearly 370 million rentable square feet, overseeing approximately $75 billion in annual contracts, and delivering technology services that serve millions of people across dozens of Federal agencies.
+GSA’s mission is to deliver the best customer experience and value in real estate, acquisition, and technology services to the government and the American people.
+For more information, visit GSA.gov and follow us at @USGSA.

 Source: United States General Services Administration